Spring Problems caused by Hanger Location

 Spring problems are more likely caused by an incorrect rear hanger location than wrong size spring.

-90% of Shackle Springs have hangers located so that the axle is the centre of the mudguards but the rear hanger can be out of the correct location by as much as 35mm.
+90% of Shackle Springs have hangers located so that the axle is the centre of the mudguards but the rear hanger can be incorrectly located by as much as 35mm.

 I have no idea why or who coined the name “dumjack” but my guess is, it was not a complimentary term.

-The image on the right is perfectly installed for the spring at NO LOAD.
+The image below is a perfectly installed hanger for the spring at NO LOAD.
 Notice the shackle plates are pointing at 7 pm @ no load?
-When the load come on the position changes to 5 pm @ full load.
+When the load comes on the position changes to 5 pm @ full load.